exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 access, and the problem doesn't require random access.
 This problem is not a good showcase for a dictionary.

-### What to look for

-Encourage students to use a list comprehension.

 #### Many Happy Returns